Making the Most of Pharmacy School

 Pharmacy School

-The courses in pharmacy school are much more challenging than the classes in undergraduate education, but it is still important to continue to do well in class so that you can find a job after graduation.
-Study groups and study guides can help you reach your goals.
+The courses in pharmacy school are much more challenging than the classes during undergraduate education, but it is still important to continue to do well in class.
+Study groups and study guides can help students reach their goals.

 Key Milestones: